philippkeller/blog-random-howtos/source/_posts/How-to-build-a-image-upload-with-draggable-reorder-rotation-and-delete-in-next-js-react-and-flask-backend.md

 ## Show images and make them draggable

 I used **hours** to find a good library which supports drag and drop for react.
-Every library was either no longer supported (react-beautiful-dnd) or looked complicated to use (react-dnd), I ended up using [dnd kit](https://dndkit.com/), the »new kit on the block«, started November 2020 but has already 7.2K stars on github at the time of this blogpost (March 2023).
+Every library was either no longer supported (react-beautiful-dnd) or looked complicated to use (react-dnd), I ended up using [dnd kit](https://dndkit.com/), the »new kit on the block«.
+It doesn't yet show up on the first page of google search, but has already 7.2K stars on github at the time of this blogpost (March 2023).

-I was unsure if mobile was supported, as their doc is not clear about this part (and their example on their homepage does **not** work with mobile), but res assured, it totally works on mobile too!
+I was unsure if mobile was supported, as their doc is not clear about this part (and their example on their homepage does **not** work with mobile), but rest assured, the code covered in this howto works on mobile too!

 To install it: